Mark Holtz: Death and remembrance

 Holtz began every home Rangers broadcast by jubilantly stating that "It's baseball time in Texas!"
 This phrase is still often used throughout the Rangers Ballpark by everybody from scoreboard operators to public address announcer Chuck Morgan.
 Holtz' signature closing phrase was "Hello Win Column", which he would exclaim after every Rangers win.
 He was able to use this phrase on May 22, 1997, his last game as broadcaster, as the Rangers won that evening.

 In his memory, Mark Holtz Lake (a wide spot in Johnson Creek north of Rangers Ballpark in Arlington) is named for him.
 And after every Rangers home win, the center-field scoreboard still flashes his signature phrase "Hello Win Column."

 Thousands of Texas Rangers fans camped around Mark Holtz Lake for playoff tickets in 1996, 1998, and 1999.

 When the Rangers beat the Tampa Bay Rays in Game 5 of the ALDS on October 12, 2010, to capture their first postseason series victory, Eric Nadel exclaimed, "Hello Win Column!" on the Rangers radio broadcast.
-It has been the only time to date Nadel used the phrase since Holtz's passing.
+It it was the first time Nadel used the phrase since Holtz's passing.
+Nadel again used the phrase on October 22, 2010, when the Rangers beat the Yankees in the ALCS, earning their first trip to the World Series.